FunctionFoundry/react-set-animate/README.md

     // with the default ease (linear-in-out).
     this.setAnimate( 'x', 1000, 2000 )

-    // animte this.state.x over 500ms with a final value of 0
+    // animate this.state.x over 500ms with a final value of 0
     this.setAnimate( 'x', 0, 500, 'bounce-in-out' )
     this.setAnimate( 'x', 0, 500, 'quad-in-out' )
   }